Fermi surface expansion above critical temperature in a Hund ferromagnet

 \paragraph{Results.} We study two different fillings $n=1.9$ (5 \% hole doping from the half filling) and $n=1.5$ (25 \% hole doping).
-The temperature is set to $T=0.06$ ($0.08$\footnote{The temperature of $T=0.08$ is above the FM critical temperature estimated by the single-site DMFT for the present model ($T_c \approx0.05$-0.06).}) for $n=1.9$ ($1.5$).
-The former filling favors AFM correlation [Fig.~\ref{Fig_chi_s_sigma_raw}(a)], whereas the latter favors FM correlation [Fig.~\ref{Fig_chi_s_sigma_raw}(b)] at large interaction parameters due to the double exchange mechanism.
+The temperature is set to $T=0.06$ ($0.08$\footnote{The temperature of $T=0.08$ is above the FM critical temperature estimated by the single-site DMFT for the present model ($T_{\rm C} \approx0.05$-0.06).}) for $n=1.9$ ($1.5$).
+The former filling favors the AFM correlation [Fig.~\ref{Fig_chi_s_sigma_raw}(a)], whereas the latter favors the FM correlation [Fig.~\ref{Fig_chi_s_sigma_raw}(b)] at large interaction parameters due to the double exchange mechanism.
 The appearance of these magnetic correlations is qualitatively similar to the single-site DMFT results~\cite{Held_1998,Momoi_1998,Sakai_2007,Hoshino_2016}.
 Under strong Hund's coupling, the paramagnetic solution of the DMFT shows a spin-freezing behavior~\cite{Werner_2008}, which is also seen in Figs.~\ref{Fig_chi_s_sigma_raw}(a) and \ref{Fig_chi_s_sigma_raw}(b) for the onsite correlation function: The slow decay against the imaginary time $\tau$ implies a frozen ($\omega\!=\!0$) component.
-On top of this behavior, our cDMFT results show a similar freezing in the nonlocal (NN and NNN) spin-spin correlations.
-Just as the local unscreened frozen moment induces local electron correlations giving bad metallic behavior~\cite{Werner_2008}, the frozen nonlocal spin correlation might induce exotic nonlocal electron correlations, which are the main subject of this study.
+In addition, our cDMFT results show a freezing behavior also in the nonlocal (NN and NNN) spin-spin correlations.
+As the local unscreened frozen moment induces local electron correlations giving bad metallic behavior~\cite{Werner_2008}, the frozen nonlocal spin correlation might induce exotic nonlocal electron correlations, which are the main subject of this study.

-Indeed, at both fillings, the self-energy shows a bad metallic behavior with strong momentum dependence [Figs.~\ref{Fig_chi_s_sigma_raw}(c,d)].
+Indeed, at both fillings, the self-energy shows bad metallic behavior with a strong momentum dependence [Figs.~\ref{Fig_chi_s_sigma_raw}(c,d)].
 Interestingly, however, the momentum dependence differs qualitatively between the two fillings.